-Size of Board 12
+Size of Board 13

 Percentage of independent directors 92%

-Percentage of women on Board 25%
+Percentage of women on Board 23%

 Number of board interlocks 0

+External board service limits for independent directors 4 public company boards in total

 Corporate governance guideline on Board diversity Yes

-Average director age 63
+Average director age 62

 All committees independent Yes

 Annual director elections Yes

 Individual director elections Yes

 Majority voting policy Yes

+Independent executive compensation consultant Yes

 Clawback policy Yes

 Double-trigger vesting on change of control Yes

 Separate chair and CEO Yes

 Director retirement age 70

 Director share ownership requirements 4x cash + equity retainer

 Executive share ownership requirements 5x (CEO), 2x (other named executives)

 In-camera sessions at every Board and committee meeting Yes

 Annual say on pay Yes

 Code of business ethics Yes

 Board, committee and director evaluations annually Yes

 Board orientation and education program Yes

-- The Board may waive the director retirement policy in special circumstances or if a director has not yet served seven years on the Board by age 70.
-The Board has waived the retirement policy for Mr. Burney, as discussed on page 48. - All executives must meet their requirements through direct share ownership.
+- There are currently 13 directors on the Board, however, there will be 12 directors after the annual meeting of shareholders, as Mr. Richels is retiring. - The Board may waive the director retirement policy in special circumstances or if a director has not yet served seven years on the Board by age 70.
+The Board has waived the retirement policy for Mr. Benson and Mr. Burney, as discussed on page 42. - All executives must meet their requirements through direct share ownership.